How AI-enabled chipsets are different from general-purpose chipsets

 The need for computers to have more processing power, speed, and efficiency has increased and AI chips are crucial for satisfying this demand.
 By 2025, it is anticipated that these “AI chips” will account for up to 20% of the global semiconductor chip market.

-Artificial Intelligence (AI) chips comprise graphics processing units (GPUs), field-programmable gate arrays (FPGAs), and Application-specific integrated circuits (ASICs).
-While some basic AI activities can also be completed by general-purpose circuits like Central Processing Units (CPUs), but CPUs are becoming less and less relevant as AI develops.
+Artificial Intelligence (AI) chips comprise a variety of specialized hardware, which includes graphics processing units (GPUs), field-programmable gate arrays (FPGAs), and Application-specific integrated circuits (ASICs).
+An AI chip is an integrated circuit unit built from semiconductor materials, incorporating transistors for both logic and memory functions to power advanced AI processing and computations.
+While some basic AI activities can also be completed by general-purpose circuits like Central Processing Units (CPUs), CPUs are becoming less and less relevant as AI develops.

-The majority of the work that AI chips do is logic-related, they can handle the high data processing requirements of AI workloads, which are beyond the scope of general-purpose chips like CPUs.
+The majority of the work that AI chips do is logic-related, and these chips are often referred to as logic chips due to their role in complex data processing.
+They can handle the high data processing requirements of AI workloads, which are beyond the scope of general-purpose chips like CPUs.
 They frequently use a lot of faster, smaller, and more effective transistors to do this.
+Memory chips are also essential in these architectures, supporting rapid data access and retrieval for managing the large datasets used in AI workloads.
 Compared to chips with larger and fewer transistors, this architecture enables them to execute more computations per unit of energy, leading to quicker processing speeds and lower energy usage.

 Artificial intelligence relies heavily on parallel processing because it makes it possible to carry out numerous tasks at once, performing complicated computations more quickly and effectively.
+This is how AI chips work: by leveraging parallelism and specialized architectures to efficiently process AI-specific data and computations.
 AI chips are very useful for training AI models and handling AI workloads due to their unique design.

 3DIC technology also plays an important character in improving AI chip performance by vertically stacking integrated circuits, resulting in increased computational density and efficiency.
 This advanced integration increases the overall processing speed of difficult AI operations.